 As entrepreneurs, we talk a lot about knowing the “why” behind our businesses, but it’s important to understand why we’re willing to negotiate, as well.

+Sometimes the warning signs for a client aren’t that obvious.
 If your gut says no, don’t do it.
-It’s not worth compromising your ideals/morals/hard and fast business practices simply to win over a client.
+It’s not worth compromising your ideals, morals, or hard and fast business practices simply to win over a client.
 In the end, you’ll just be frustrated and the relationship likely won’t work well anyway.

-Remember these tips, and you’ll feel totally confident the next time you’re faced with negotiating a deal.
+Ultimately, remember that negotiation is totally okay and normal.
+Relationships with clients change.
+Their needs and your services do, too.
+Negotiating is a way to keep working together in harmony.
+Remember these tips, and you’ll feel totally confident the next time you’re faced with negotiating a contract.